mapping/codebox-client/README.md

 Install Node.js and NPM for your system (Mac, Windows or Linux).
 And install the command lien tool using:

 ```
-$ npm install codenow -g
+$ npm install codebox-io -g
 ```

 You can now authorize the client using your **API Token**:

 ```
-$ codenow auth <your api token>
+$ codebox-io auth <your api token>
 ```

 Creating boxes is really easy:

 ```
-$ codenow create premium TestBox --git="https://github/FriendCode/codenow.git"
+$ codebox-io create premium TestBox --git="https://github/FriendCode/codebox-client.git"
 ```

 ## Using the REST API

-CodeNow is based on a very simple REST API which allow clients to create boxes from any applications.
+Codebox is based on a very simple REST API which allow clients to create boxes from any applications.
 You can also use a wrapper for the API in Python, Javascript or Ruby.

 All the API methods use the header *Authorization* for authenticate the user.